-- (a) At least ten days before a manufactured home owner moves it from a location for which a deed or certificate of location has been filed for recording, the owner must file a certificate of relocation for recording in the land records of the jurisdiction in which the home is located situated before the move.
-The certificate must be in the form specified by [government agency] and must include the following: - (1) the home owner's name and mailing address; - (2) the legal description of the manufactured home; - (3) the street address and legal description of the land toon which the home is affixed situated before relocation; - (4) the date that the home will be removed-from the land to which it is affixed: - (5) the street address, including the county and state, legal description of the land to which the home will be relocated: - (6) the date that the home will be delivered to the new location; - (7) the name of each record owner of the land to which the home will be relocated: - (8) for each lien on the home, the lienholder's name and address, the date of the lien, and when and where it was recorded; - (9) the recording information for the current deed or certificate of location;
+(a) At least ten days before a manufactured home owner moves it from a location for which a deed or certificate of location has been filed for recording, the owner must file a certificate of relocation for recording in the land records of the jurisdiction in which the home is situated before the move.
+The certificate must be in the form specified by [government agency]

+1 and must include the following: 2 (1) the home owner's name and mailing address; 3 (2) the legal description of the manufactured home; 4 (3) the street address and legal description of the land on which the home is 5 situated before relocation; 6 (4) the date that the home will be removed; 7 (5) the street address and legal description of the land to which the home will be 8 relocated; 9 (6) the date that the home will be delivered to the new location; 10 (7) the name of each record owner of the land to which the home will be 11 relocated; 12 (8) for each lien on the home, the lienholder's name and address, the date of the 13 lien, and when and where it was recorded; 14 (9) the recording information for the current deed or certificate of location; 15 (10) the owner's and each lienholder's signature; and 16 (11) any other information that the [government agency] requires.
+17 The certificate must be executed with the same formalities as a deed in recordable form.
+18 (b) If a manufactured home for which a deed or certificate of location has been recorded 19 is situated on land owned by someone other than the home owner, the landowner cannot remove 20 the home until the landowner files a certificate of relocation, together with a certified copy of the 21 judgment or order for possession of the land, for recording in the land records of the jurisdiction 22 in which the home is located.
+The landowner, rather than the home owner and lienholder, shall 23 sign the certificate of relocation.